What is an ROE and why does it matter to employers?

 There are two options for completing a record of employment: a paper version and an electronic version.

 When issuing the paper version, complete all areas of the form, including employer information, employee information, work history, insurable earnings, and insurable hours.
 The ROE is a triplicate form.
-The original top copy is provided to the employee.
+The original copy is provided to the employee.
 They will need to submit this to Service Canada if they wish to claim Employment Insurance benefits.
-The middle copy is mailed to Service Canada.
-And the bottom copy is to be kept by the employer for their records.
+The second copy is mailed to Service Canada.
+And the third copy is to be kept by the employer for their records.

 If you require the paper version, you can contact the Government of Canada Employer Contact Centre at 1-800-367-5693 to order copies.